dvogel3/CS-4641-Project-Page/index.md

 -----
 >"Not everything that is faced can be changed, but nothing can be changed until it is faced."
 > -James Baldwin

+We split our analysis and discussion of the most interesting clusterings, into 4 categories: Access to Resources, Social and Domestic Policy, Education, and Commitment to Globalization.

+##### Access to Resources